Portrait from Dan Messersmith's "Kingman", published 2010.

 This portrait of Gaddis appeared in the December 1, 1894 edition of the Mohave Daily Miner.

+In 1891 Gaddis began his political career when he was named by district court judge E.W.
+Wells as district court clerk.
 In 1894 the citizens of Mohave County elected O.D.M.
 Gaddis to a seat in the Arizona Territorial Assembly, officially taking his seat at the start of the new year's session in January 1895.
 His election to the legislature was remarked by the Mohave Daily Miner newspaper as a boon for the county, noting that "his excellent business qualifications singled him out as the choice of the people, and we are sure to be right when stating that Mr. Gaddis will work as hard in the legislature for the welfare of the people as he has done thus far in his more limited field of action."
-Gaddis served a two year term in the legislature and a roster from that particular session is shown below.
+Gaddis served a two-year term in the legislature and would sit on the committees on Ways and Means; Mines and Mining; and the Territorial Library.

 Oregon D.M.
 Gaddis's name is located on the bottom of this 1895 Arizona Legislative roster.